F5Networks/f5-openstack-lbaasv1/docs/includes/topic_multiple-controllers-agent-redundancy.rst

 .. tip::

-    To run multiple queues, see the
+    To run multiple queues, see the :ref:`differentiated services <differentiated-services-scaleout>` section.
-    `differentiated services <#differentiated-services-and-scale-out>`_ section.

 In an environment with multiple Neutron controllers, the F5® drivers all listen to the same named message queue, providing controller redundancy and scale out.
 The drivers handle requests from the global queue in a round-robin fashion.
 All Neutron controllers must use the same Neutron database to avoid state problems with concurrently-running controller instances.